aehrc/spia-to-fhir/README.md

 # SPIA to FHIR

-A [Maven](https://maven.apache.org/) plugin for converting terminology from the [Standards for Pathology Informatics in Australia (SPIA)](https://test.rcpa.edu.au/Library/Practising-Pathology/PTIS/APUTS-Downloads) into a set of [FHIR STU3](https://hl7.org/fhir/STU3/) terminology resources.
+A [Maven](https://maven.apache.org/) plugin for converting terminology from version 3 of the
+[Standards for Pathology Informatics in Australia (SPIA)](https://test.rcpa.edu.au/Library/Practising-Pathology/PTIS/APUTS-Downloads) into a set of [FHIR STU3](https://hl7.org/fhir/STU3/) terminology resources.